sudiplo/sudiplo/README.md

   <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png" width="100%" />
 </p>

-✨ _Replace `your-username` & social links to personalize your profile._
+✨ _Your README is now fully updated with your username **sudiplo**._
+🚀 _Send me your social media links if you want me to integrate them too!_